Maxime Alexandre: Career

-Then, in 2001, he met Alexandre Aja and Grégory Levasseur when he shot the second unit for Aja's father, Alexandre Arcady, on Break of Dawn written by Aja and Levasseur.
-Two years later, the three of them collaborated on Aja’s directorial debut, High Tension.
+In 2001, he met Alexandre Aja and Grégory Levasseur when he shot the second unit for Aja's father, Alexandre Arcady, on Break of Dawn.
+The three of them later collaborated on Aja's directorial debut, High Tension.
 The movie was internationally recognized as the beginning of the new wave of horror in French cinema and was picked up for distribution by Lionsgate.
-He collaborated again with Aja on the remake of The Hills Have Eyes and Mirrors, during which he met Wes Craven, with whom he worked on Paris, je t'aime.
-The film screened in Un Certain Regard at the Cannes Film Festival.
-Marock, a movie directed by Laila Marrakchi in 2005, also went to Cannes.

 In 2006, he was recognized by Variety as one of its Ten Cinematographers to Watch.
-Several other films have followed, including P2, directed by Franck Khalfoun, and The Crazies by Breck Eisner.

 In 2008, he directed his first feature film, Holy Money.
-His second film as director, Christopher Roth, was selected for several festivals, including the Brussels International Fantastic Film Festival, the Rome Independent Film Festival; Brazil’s Cinefantasy, where it won Best Movie, Best Villain, Best Make Up, Best SFX, and Best Soundtrack; and won the Best Director at the Italian 2nd Fantasy Horror Awards.
+His second directorial feature, Christopher Roth, was selected for several festivals, including the Brussels International Fantastic Film Festival and the Rome Independent Film Festival.

-In 2012, he worked on Maniac, directed by Franck Khaifoun and starring Elijah Wood, which premiered at the 2012 Cannes Film Festival.

 He has been a member of the Italian Society of Cinematographers and American Society of Cinematographers since 2023.